pslucas0212/virtwho-customerportal/README.md

 hypervisor_id=hostname
 ```

-If you want to exclude exsi hosts from virt-who reporting for a particular vCenter add the filter hosts opton to the virt-who.conf file.
+If you want to exclude exsi hosts from virt-who reporting for a particular VMWare cluster, add the filter hosts opton to the virt-who.conf file.
 Use commas to separate host names.
 See the following example filter hosts line entry.
 ```
 filter_hosts=esx02.example.com, esx04.example.com
 ```
-If you have more than one vCenter, simply create as many sections in the configuration file to match the number of vCenters.
+If you have more than one vCenter, simply create as many sections in the configuration file to match the number of vCenter clusters.
 ```
 [vcenter01]
 type=esx